rbadrinath/FCP/README.md

 ## POINTERS
 * pointer\_simple.c : A simple program to play with pointers and see effect of improper use.
+* address\_explore.c : A simple program to explore addresses of locals, parameters, globals and also dynamic memory.

 ## ARRAYS with POINTERS AND FUNCTIONS
 * list\_avg\_array.c : Read a list of numbers into an array and